MoTrPAC/motrpac-frontend/README.md

   - React-router is being used to handle routing
   - history ( createBrowserHistory ) is used to update location from button clicks and function calls ( history.push('path/to/new/location') )
   - \< Link > tags  from react-router are used in place of \< a > tags handle navigation from links.
 Certain elements return \< Redirect to="path/to/new/location" > elements if protected and user not authenticated.
+  - Analysis page only uses routing to differentiate between human and analysis (/analysis/human or /analysis/animal).
+After that it acts as a single page application.

 ---